 - Learn about permaculture.
-Instead of buying pretty flowering plants for your yard, landscape with fruit trees (espalliering is a technique that works will in small spaces), berry bushes, and nut trees.
-These can provide long-term food sources for your family.
+Instead of buying pretty flowering plants for your yard, landscape with fruit trees (espaliering is a technique that works well in small spaces), berry bushes, and nut trees.
+Permaculture can provide long-term food sources for your family.

 - For the things you can’t grow yourself, buy local.
 Especially if space is limited, you may not be able to grow every bite you eat by yourself.
-For everything else, buy local!
+For everything you can, buy local!
 Buy shares in a local CSA (Community Supported Agriculture).
 Visit your farmer’s market.
 Shop at roadside stands.
 Join a farming co-op.
-Support the agriculture in your region to help keep local farms in business.
+Support agriculture in your region to help keep local farms in business.
 (One note about farmer’s markets: Some farmers markets allow people to sell produce that originates at the same wholesalers from which the grocery stores buy their produce.
 I always try to develop a relationship with the farmers from whom I buy, and I like to know that what I’m buying actually came from their fields and not a warehouse.)
-Find a local market or farm HERE.

 - Learn to preserve your food.
 Again, go back to the old ways and learn to save your harvest for the winter.
 Water bath canning, pressure canning, dehydrating, and root cellaring are all low-tech methods of feeding your family year round.
 Not only can you preserve your own harvest, but you can buy bushels of produce at the farmer’s market for a reduced price and preserve that too.
 Learn how to cook and preserve your fresh in-season produce here.
 Learn all about food preservation in this 4-books-in-one guide.
 (My canning book is included.)

 People who are educating themselves about Big Food, Big Agri, and the food safety sell-outs at the FDA are disgusted by what is going on.
 They are refusing to tolerate these attacks on our health and our lifestyles.